The

 of American troops ashore.
 She also sent armed landing parties

-on several occasions in further support of those troops and to
+ashore on several occasions in further support of those troops

 American troops were withdrawn in the